Kavishni06/Role-Based-Access-Control-RBAC-UI/README.md

 - app.routes.ts: Defines routing paths for navigation between components.

 # Local Storage Data Example:
-This is how the exixting data and the changes made by the admin will be visible in the console.log screen.
+This is how the exixting data and the changes made by the admin will be visible in the Browser(console.log screen).
 # Users:
 json:
 [